redbadger/awesome-badger/davidlaban/nats-impressions/README.md

 _[David Laban](../) — June 2021_

+First impressions of technologies are quite important for driving adoption, so I've started writing down my early impressions as I explore different technologies.

-NATS is a distributed queueing system.
+NATS is a distributed messaging system.

 ## Protocol